 - Assisted WRTA staff with securing funds for, and implementing, Low or No-Emissions vehicle technologies in fleet expansion/replacement activities as well as programmed funds in the Transit element of the CMMPO TIP for implementation of renewable energy technologies at both the WRTA Hub and Maintenance & Operations facilities. - Assisted the Grafton & Upton Railroad with a Clean Diesel Funding Assistance Grant to update their locomotives to clean diesel. - Participated in the development of the MARPA- sponsored Rural Plan (FFY 2019), including its Transportation Subcommittee - prepared comments for Massachusetts Municipal Association (MMA) Small Bridges and Culverts Working Group. - Worked with the WRTA to encourage large employers and educational institutions to promote employee use of transit as a "green" effort and to save money.
-CMRPC provided geo-coding of employee addresses and matched them with bus route schedules. - Developed a Water Module to go along with the previously compiled Nature Based Solutions Toolkit. - Hosted the CMMPO's Annual Environmental Consultation Session.
-Staff continued to develop a program to assess culverts in the planning region by working with MA-DER and the North Atlantic Aquatic Connectivity Collaborative (NAACC), following guidance included in the "Massachusetts Stream Crossing Handbook" by the MA-DER.
-Staff also pursued training to continue this effort, including a "Lead Observer" and a "Level 1/Level 2 Regional Coordinator". - Continued to work with the CMRPC Regional Collaboration & Community Planning (RCCP) staff to host a number of Municipal Vulnerability Program workshops, and develop community strategies in resiliency, adaptation, and mitigation. - Continued to analyze MVP and HMP maps to identify vulnerable infrastructure and transportation-related issues throughout the planning region.
+CMRPC provided geo-coding of employee addresses and matched them with bus route schedules. - Used data from the U.S. Department of Energy (DOE) Alternative Fuels Data Center (AFDC) to begin identifying, mapping, and researching electric vehicle (EV) charging station infrastructure in the CMRPC region. - Developed a Water Module to go along with the previously compiled Nature Based Solutions Toolkit. - Developed an Air Quality Module to go along with the CMMPO Environmental Toolbox Series.
+The Module focused on the current state of EV charging infrastructure in the CMRPC region, and how communities can begin identifying ways to expand their charging infrastructure. - Created an online GIS Dashboard for EV charging infrastructure to be used as a tool for CMRPC communities. - Staff developed a program to assess culverts in the planning region by working with MA-DER and the North Atlantic Aquatic Connectivity Collaborative (NAACC), following guidance included in the "Massachusetts Stream Crossing Handbook" by the MA-DER.
+Staff also pursued training to continue this effort, including a "Lead Observer" and a "Level 1/Level 2 Regional Coordinator".

+- Worked with the CMRPC Regional Collaboration & Community Planning (RCCP) staff to host several Municipal Vulnerability Program workshops, and develop community strategies in resiliency, adaptation, and mitigation. - Analyzed MVP and HMP maps to identify vulnerable infrastructure and transportationrelated issues throughout the planning region.